Labirintami/doc/docs/calendar2/api/api_overview.md

 | [todo](calendar/api/calendar_weekstart_config.md)     | sets the starting day of the week                                               |
 | [todo](calendar/api/calendar_width_config.md)         | sets the width of the calendar                                                  |

-@metadescr:
-dhtmlxCalendar is a smart datepicker solution for websites or applications that allows selecting dates, ranges of dates, and time.
-It's easily configurable and highly customizable.